Jan89/openhab2/addons/binding/org.openhab.binding.knx/README.md

 org.openhab.binding.knx.folder:knx=knxproj
 ```

 has to be added to *services.cfg* in the etc folder.
-In the conf folder a subdirectory *knx* should be created, and the knxproj files, as exported by the ETS5 application can be directly placed in that folder
+In the *conf* folder a subdirectory *knx* should be created, and the knxproj files, as exported by the ETS5 application, can be directly placed in that folder

 ## Channels